Foadsf/SciLoopShaper/README.md

 ## Acknowledgements

 *   This project is inspired by the original Shapeit tool developed by the Control Systems Technology group at Eindhoven University of Technology (TU/e).
+*   Includes examples adapted from Scilab documentation and community resources.